-Social media is by nature a 24/7 operation; as such, such responsibilities as outlined above may be delegated by the Social Media Manager to other appropriate members of the Community Council.
+Social media is by nature a 24/7 operation; as such, such responsibilities as outlined above may be delegated by the Communications Officer to other appropriate members of the Community Council.

 Before social media posts are made, Community Council members should ask themselves the following questions:

 - Is the information I am posting, or reposting, likely to be of interest to the members and community?